symokevo/server-1/README.md

 - add npm control to the project. **npm init -y**
 - initiate typescript **tsc --init**
 - add some necessary packages **npm install concurrently nodemon**
+- at the root create **build** and **src** folders.
+- using the above folder locations go to **tsconfig.json** uncomment rootdir and outdir and set them appropriate.
+- update the scripts in the package.js as necessary.